narasimhareddyputta94/narasimhareddyputta94/README.md

 ##### Technologies: Java, Spring Boot, Angular for the frontend, Spring Data, and Oracle or MySQL

 ### Online Banking System:
-Create a web-based banking application where users can manage their accounts, make transfers, and pay bills online.
+Create a web-based banking application where users can manage their accounts, make transfers, and pay bills online
 ##### Technologies: Java, Spring Boot, Spring Data JPA, Spring Security, PostgreSQL